Sacramento Divorce Attorneys

 Executive divorce affects the individual, his or her family, and the corporation for which he or she works.
 The individual and the company will want to avoid bad publicity at all costs.
 The high visibility of an executive makes him or her a newsworthy target.
 Intimate details of the professional’s life can go public, causing additional pain and embarrassment for the individual and the family.
 But the damage can be far-reaching and affect the company’s reputation, sales, and stock prices.
 Court orders can limit business owners on what they can spend on their companies until the divorce is finalized.

 For this reason, businesses are taking the once private matter of divorce into consideration.
 Companies are acting to protect their employees and the business’ reputation.
 For example, some corporations create contracts asking spouses to waive their interests in a partner’s operations.
 Others are changing policies that hold stock dividends and similar compensations until after a divorce is final.

 With more and more women entering the corporate arena and working their way to the top, there have been some changes in what is traditionally decided in divorce cases.
-A female executive, for example, cannot assume a court will grant her custody of any children involved.
+A female executive, for example, cannot assume a family court will grant her custody of any children involved.
 In cases where the husband is the main caregiver, he may be given primary custody and alimony.
 Do not take anything for granted.
-Do your research as early as possible, and partner with the right Sacramento, CA divorce lawyer.
+Do your research as early as possible, and partner with our law firm for the right Sacramento, CA divorce lawyer.

 In a divorce, an executive will have no more rights or authority than his or her spouse.
 In most cases, a court will see the corporate tasks equal to those of house cleaning, cooking, and diaper changing.
 This can be shocking to a commercial leader who prides him or herself on accomplishments, but the court views financial and physical support equally.